Trump reports 'no symptoms,' returns to downplaying virus

 It was not known how Ray contracted the virus, but he attended an event for military families at the White House on Sept.
 27. The Coast Guard said in a statement that Ray felt mild symptoms over the weekend and was tested on Monday.

-Also testing positive Tuesday was Miller, a top policy adviser and Trump speechwriter, who has been an architect of the president’s “America First” foreign policy and restrictive immigration measures.
-Miller’s wife, Katie Miller, who serves as communications director to Vice President Mike Pence, had the virus earlier this year.
-She had been in Salt Lake City with Pence where he is preparing to debate Democratic vice presidential nominee Kamala Harris, but she left as soon as she found out about her husband’s diagnosis, officials said.
+Also testing positive Tuesday was Miller, a top policy adviser and Trump speechwriter, who has been an architect of the president's restrictive immigration measures."
+Miller's wife, Katie Miller, who serves as communications director to Vice President Mike Pence, had the virus earlier this year.
+She had been in Salt Lake City with Pence where he is preparing to debate Democratic vice presidential nominee Kamala Harris, but she left as soon as she found out about her husband's diagnosis, officials said.
 She tested negative on Tuesday.

 Trump’s attitude alarmed infectious disease experts.
 And it suggested his own illness had not caused him to rethink his often-cavalier attitude toward the disease, which has also infected the first lady and more than a dozen White House aides and associates.